 The Assessor must request a copy of the ATIC assessment report to validate the accredited hotel quality star rating.
-If the assessment report cannot be found, evidence the hotel is currently listed on the Star Ratings Australia website can be used.
+If the assessment report is unavailable, evidence of the hotel's current listing on the Star Ratings Australia website can be used.
+There is an equivalent ATIC assessment report specific for serviced apartments that provides an accredited serviced apartment quality star rating and this should be requested when applicable.